-Cargo space is reasonably good, including a well that drops approximately nine inches from the opening to the floor.
-Cargo space can be expanded by folding the split rear seats but you might need to temporarily move the front seats forward so the rear headrests can drop clear.
-The cars we drove had no spare tire but there appears to be room for one if you don't want run-flat tires.
+Cargo space is reasonably good at 15 cubic feet with all seats in place, and a roomy 49.8 cubes with the split rear seats folded flat.
+But to do the latter, you might need to temporarily move the front seats forward so the rear headrests can drop clear.
+The cars we drove had no spare tire, but there appears to be room for one if you don't want run-flat tires.

-Relative to others in the class the Rio has competitive seating dimensions and cargo capacity, trading the most generous front legroom for tightest rear legroom.
-Standardized measures of trunk space vary by sedans and hatchbacks, so comparing sedans and hatchbacks using the cargo numbers can be misleading.
+Relative to others in the class, the Rio has competitive seating dimensions and cargo capacity, trading the most generous front legroom for tightest rear legroom.
+It's important to note that standardized measures of trunk space vary by sedans and hatchbacks, so comparing sedans and hatchbacks using the cargo numbers can be misleading.

 The Kia Rio is fun to drive, with a willing engine, 6-speed transmissions, and capable if unsophisticated suspension.
-It conveys the willing, youthful energy most of its buyers will share.
+It conveys willing, youthful energy.

 A 1.6-liter four-cylinder engine is the only one offered.
 It employs direct fuel injection, first used on a street car more than 50 years ago and still reserved primarily for more expensive cars.
 This yields good power and fuel economy.
 The Rio's 138 horsepower is better than anything in the class except the Chevrolet Sonic with the same rating.
-Peak torque is 123 lb-ft at a fairly high 4850 rpm, but again this has most of the class covered, except for the Sonic's optional turbocharged 1.4 at 148 lb-ft.
+Peak torque is 123 pound-feet at a fairly high 4850 rpm, but again this has most of the class covered, except for the Sonic's optional turbocharged 1.4-liter at 148 pound-feet.

 The Rio needs to be revved for maximum power, but so do most gasoline engines.
 This one is smooth so it doesn't really matter if you want to push hard because it adds only a bit of busy noise, absent the vibration or harshness.
 And with the most power and among the lightest weight in the segment, the Rio accelerates comparably well.

 Fuel economy is another good story for the Rio.
-EPA numbers are 30/40 mpg City/Highway, which are unmatched by the Fiat 500, Honda Fit, Toyota Yaris, Ford Fiesta, Nissan Versa, or Chevrolet Sonic.
-A couple of them can match the Rio automatic EPA Combined rating of 33 mpg, however.
-Even the fuel-economy specials that account for a small fraction of Fiesta sales (and Chevrolet's Cruze with the 1.4 turbo available in Sonic) don't rate 30 mpg City with an automatic.
-(Remember these are EPA estimates and driving style makes far greater differences.)
+EPA numbers are 30/40 mpg City/Highway, which are unmatched by the Fiat 500, Honda Fit, Toyota Yaris, Ford Fiesta, Nissan Versa, or Chevrolet Sonic, though a couple of them can match the Rio automatic's EPA Combined rating of 33 mpg.
+Even the special fuel-economy models that account for a small fraction of sales don't rate 30 mpg City with an automatic.
+(Keep in mind these are EPA estimates and driving style makes far greater differences.)

 While Rio's direct injection helps fuel economy, so do 6-speed transmissions where competitors often use 4- or 5-speeds.
 More gears allows better acceleration, lower highway engine speed, or both, hence better performance and fuel economy in the same car.

-Rio EX automatics offer an option no one in this class does: Idle Stop and Go (ISG).
-Much like a hybrid, this system automatically switches the engine off at stops and restarts it when time to go, saving gas in urban situations and adding one mpg to the city rating.
+An optional Eco Package on the Rio EX features an automatic stop/start feature, dubbed Idle Stop and Go (ISG).
+Often found only on more expensive cars, this system switches the engine off at stops and restarts it when time to go, saving gas in urban situations and adding one mile per gallon to the city rating.
 ISG requires nothing of the driver: No switches to activate, no shifting into neutral, no special pedal techniques.
 As the car stops with the brake pedal depressed the car disengages transmission from engine and switches it off.
-As you lift your foot off the brake pedal the car restarts and drives off as normal.
+As you lift your foot off the brake pedal the car restarts and you drive off as normal.

 Both transmissions are easy to operate.
 The automatic has been programmed for economy so you have to be forceful with the gas pedal to effect a downshift when speed is needed, or you can shift manually; it will hold the gear selected even if you mat the accelerator in sixth gear.
 The manual offers light throws and clutch action, not as precise as a Fit perhaps but we never got the wrong gear.
 Throttle activation has been tamed relative most recent Kia models, so it doesn't jump forward with just a minor touch on the pedal.
 Rio now has hill start assist to keep it from rolling backward on uphill starts.